How to Report Self-Employment Income on a Credit Application

 What if Your Reported Income Seems Too Low?

+Once you've calculated your income, what happens if it's alarmingly low?
 Many taxpayers maximize their deductible expenses to lower their tax bills.
-That's great at tax time, but it minimizes your reportable income when you apply for a loan; lenders count the income you report on your taxes.
+This strategy offers tax advantages, but it also minimizes your reportable income when you apply for a loan, since lenders often use your taxes to verify your income.
 If your monthly income turns out to be lower than you expected, consider these steps:

-- Include other sources of income.
+Add other sources of income.
+On a credit card application, you may be able to include sources of income beyond self-employment.
 Although the Credit CARD Act of 2009 limits the types of income you can include on a credit application, if you have any of the following, you may be able to include them in your stated income:

 - Employment earnings